ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

-    Therefore, we ask you **extra focus** on the 2 following sections (including `DEPLOY A GALAXY SERVER IN THE VM` and `INSTALL GALAXY TOOLS`) as well as **preparing your Galaxy server well in advance of the Galaxy training week**.
+    Therefore, we ask you **extra focus** on the 2 following sections (including `DEPLOY A GALAXY SERVER IN THE VM` and `INSTALL GALAXY TOOLS`) as well as **preparing your Galaxy server in advance of the Galaxy training week**.

     ==The two sections should be covered by yourself during the week 48 of Nov 27th, 2023.==

     A last practical recommendation about internet connection:

-    The deployment of the Galaxy server and the installation of Galaxy tools in the server mainly involved remote execution of scripts in your Virtual Machine.
+    The deployment of the Galaxy server and the installation of Galaxy tools in the server involves remote execution of scripts in your Virtual Machine.
-    Therefore, it is mandatory that the internet connection between your local terminal (where you are physically working !) and the remote VM ==STAYS UP==.
+    Therefore, it is mandatory that the internet connection between your local terminal (where you are physically working !) and the remote VM ==STAYS UP== during these two phases.

     Some local machines are configured to sleep after a certain amount of time of inactivity.
     This sleeping process MAY STOP YOUR CONNECTION with the VM and consequently STOP the